 Also, changing the bottle or nipple type might reduce the amount of air the baby swallows and, therefore, reduce the colic symptoms.
 Feeding the baby in a more upright position and burping the baby more often might also reduce the symptoms of colic.

 If changing how or what you feed your baby doesn’t improve the colic, trying other solutions might work.
-Holding and cuddling your baby often helps calm down the symptoms of colic.
-Don’t worry about spoiling your baby during this time.
+Holding and cuddling your baby often helps calm down the symptoms Don’t worry about spoiling your baby during this time.
 Responding to your babies needs is not spoiling and can help with bonding between you and your child.

 Keeping your baby in motion by rocking them in your arms, swinging in an infant swing, taking a walk with your baby, or going for a short drive can help reduce the crying.
 Finally keeping a low-level background noise, such as a bathroom exhaust fan or a fish tank motor, can soothe your baby and make them less likely to wake up when they hear other noises.

 Colic can be stressful for everyone in the family, especially the primary caregiver.
-If you find yourself caring for a child with colic, remember to arrange for backup care periodically so you can have a little time for yourself.
+If you find yourself caring for a child with this condition, remember to arrange for backup care periodically so you can have a little time for yourself.
 Find a good listener you can talk to so your emotions don’t get bottled up and end up adding to your frustration.